You Can't Stop the Bum Rush

-You Can't Stop the Bum Rush is the third studio album by Canadian alternative rock band Len, released on May 25, 1999, through Work Records and Sony Records.
-The album featured the top ten hit "Steal My Sunshine", which was previously featured on the soundtrack to the 1999 comedy thriller Go.
-It also managed to peak at No. 46 on the Billboard 200 albums chart and go Gold in the U.S. The album had a mostly positive response from critics.
-"The Hard Disk Approach" features lyrics entirely in German and uses a motorik beat to emulate the style of krautrock bands.
-The album also featured Buck 65 on the cover of the album, although he reportedly declined an offer to join the band.
-Despite this, he provides record scratches on the track "Cold Chillin'".
+You Can't Stop the Bum Rush is the third studio album by Canadian alternative rock band Len.
+It was released on May 25, 1999, through Work and Sony Records.
+Guest appearances include Biz Markie, Kurtis Blow, and C.C.
+DeVille of Poison.
+Three singles were released from the album: "Steal My Sunshine", "Feelin' Alright", and "Cryptik Souls Crew".

-Background
+You Can't Stop the Bum Rush received generally positive reviews from music critics.
+Commercially, it peaked at number 46 on the US Billboard 200 and at number 32 on the Canadian Top Albums/CDs chart, and ranked at number 185 on the former's year-end chart.
+It was certified gold in the United States and Canada.
+The album cover features Canadian rapper Buck 65.

-Prior to the release of You Can't Stop the Bum Rush, Len solely consisted of siblings Marc and Sharon Costanzo, who predominately made alternative rock music.
-The duo independently released two studio albums, Superstar (1995) and Get Your Legs Broke (1997), on their own record label, Funtrip Records.
-Following these releases, the duo became tired of producing rock music and considered disbandment.
-Marc explained: "I was writing, then I thought, ‘This is bullshit; I can't write this shit.'
-I hated playing guitar."
-The duo, however, became inspired again after experimenting with hip hop music, opting to move in this direction after receiving positive reception from music industry officials.
-This reception resulted in Len signing with a major record label, the Work Group, and branching outside of being a duo, with the addition of group members Derek "D Rock" MacKenzie, Brian "DJ Moves" Higgins, Philip "Planet Pea" Rae, and Drunkness Monster.
+Background and composition

-Music and lyrics
+Before the release of You Can't Stop the Bum Rush, Len had established a fan base in Canada by independently releasing one extended play (EP) and two albums on its own record label.
+During this period, the duo became tired of producing rock music and considered disbanding.
+Marc explained: "I was writing, then I thought, 'This is bullshit; I can't write this shit'.
+I hated playing guitar".
+The duo, however, became inspired again after experimenting with hip-hop, opting to move in this direction after receiving positive reception from music industry officials.
+The group later signed with Work Group, a major record label.
+At the time, Len's lineup included siblings Marc Costanzo and Sharon Costanzo alongside additional members Derek "D. Rock" MacKenzie, Brian "DJ Moves" Higgins, Philip "Planet Pea" Rae, and Drunkness Monster.

 The standard edition of You Can't Stop the Bum Rush includes 12 tracks; the Japanese edition includes one additional track.
-Len intended to create a sonically diverse album, with Marc Costanzo commenting: "We didn't want people to be mad at us when they bought the album and expected 13 'Sunshines.'
-There's something [on the album] for the ravers, the Adidas-wearing old-school hip-hop heads, and 14-year-old-girls."
+Len intended to create a sonically diverse album, with Marc Costanzo commenting: "We didn't want people to be mad at us when they bought the album and expected 13 'Sunshines'.
+There's something [on the album] for the ravers, the Adidas-wearing old-school hip-hop heads, and 14-year-old girls".
 The album includes a variety of styles, including rap, rock, and pop.
-The album makes a heavy use of samples, with band member D Rock commenting that "[we] don't take ourselves too seriously."
+It makes heavy use of samples, with band member D Rock commenting that "[we] don't take ourselves too seriously".
 Guest appearances include Biz Markie, Kurtis Blow, and C.C.
 DeVille of Poison.